dcarnelossi/vscode-django/README.md

 ## Required Extensions

+By utilizing these extensions, you can ensure your Django projects adhere to best practices, are easy to maintain, and are free from common coding errors.
+Start optimizing your VSCode environment today and experience the difference in your development workflow!

 ### [Python Microsoft Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
 The official extension by Microsoft enhances Python development with features like code completion, debugging, and testing tools, making it essential for Python developers using VSCode.